cabralpinto/modular-diffusion/README.md

 [![MIT license](https://img.shields.io/badge/license-MIT-blue.svg)](https://lbesson.mit-license.org/)
 [![Discord](https://dcbadge.vercel.app/api/server/mYJWQATfTV?style=flat&compact=true)](https://discord.gg/mYJWQATfTV)

+> ⚠️ **This project is currently unmaintained.**
+> I'm no longer able to actively maintain this repository due to other commitments.
+If you’re interested in taking over as a maintainer and helping the project grow, please open an issue or reach out with a brief overview of your background and interest.

 Modular Diffusion provides an easy-to-use modular API to design and train custom Diffusion Models with PyTorch.
 Whether you're an enthusiast exploring Diffusion Models or a hardcore ML researcher, **this framework is for you**.

 ## Features